ADVERTISEMENT

 • Minimum of five attacks of abdominal pain that last from one hour to three days.

 • Dull pain around the belly button.
-The intensity of the pain is moderate to severe.
+The intensity of the pain may range from moderate to severe.

-• At least two of the symptoms: nausea, vomiting, pale skin, and appetite loss.
+• At least two of the symptoms are present: nausea, vomiting, pale skin, and appetite loss.

-• No evidence of other gastrointestinal disease or kidney disease.
+• There is no evidence of other gastrointestinal disease or kidney disease.

 Imaging tests like ultrasound and endoscopy look for other conditions with similar symptoms.
 For example, doctors will have to rule out conditions like ulcers, disorders involving the bladder, reproductive system, and kidneys, Crohn’s disease, and irritable bowel syndrome.